In 1979 Arkin, Hoggatt and Strauss

 a large gap between b and c (something like

-We also mention a recent result by Fujita [172],
+We also mention a result by Fujita [172],

 who proved that any Diophantine quintuple contains a regular